 Elrond during the Rings of Power and the Second Age

 In the early days of the Second Age, there was peace in the land with Morgoth defeated and his second in command, Sauron, missing and presumed dead.
-Elrond served as a captain in the armies of Lindon, eventually serving as the herald of Gil-galad, the High King of the Ñoldor, while Elros became the first king of Numenor.
+Elrond served as a captain in the armies of Lindon, eventually serving as the herald of The Rings of Power character Gil-galad, the High King of the Ñoldor, while Elros became the first king of Numenor.
 It was during this age that the Rings of Power TV series is set.

-So far, we’ve seen that Elrond spent his days serving as a counsellor for his hot-headed friend Galadriel and working with Celembrimbor and the Dwarves of Khazad-dûm to build the greatest forge in Middle-earth.
-This forge is likely the one that Celembrimbor and Annatar will use to forge the Rings of Power (although that’s my guess).
+So far, we’ve seen that Elrond spent his days serving as a counsellor for his hot-headed friend Galadriel and working with Celebrimbor and the Dwarves of Khazad-dûm to build the greatest forge in Middle-earth.
+In the season finale, we saw Celebrimbor and Halbrand (actually Sauron) forge the titular Rings of Power aka, Sauron’s magic rings.

 From the books and the rather ominous Rings of Power trailer, we know the peace will not last.
 Eventually, Galadriel’s prediction that Sauron is simply building his strength will be revealed to be true, and the dark lord will move to conquer all of Middle-earth.
 Elrond will lead his people’s armies against the dark lord, but the strength of elves alone will not be enough to stop the armies of evil.